-- The message area is left unchanged when openUTM executes the call. - Maximum message length for MPUT NT/NE

-For messages to terminals, to transport system applications of type APPLI or to a subsequent program unit, the total message may be no longer than the value generated in the NB operand of the MAX control statement.

-Otherwise, the length of a message segment is limited to 32,767 bytes and the length of the total message is unlimited.

-You can use screen functions for outputs in format mode (see page 112ff).

-- If you use edit profiles, KCDF must be set to binary zero, otherwise openUTM returns 70Z. - You can display multiple messages in a processing step, provided that the messages are issued to job-receiving services and the transaction remains open at the end of the processing step.
+- The message area is left unchanged when openUTM executes the call. - Maximum message length for MPUT NT/NE - For messages to terminals, to transport system applications of type APPLI or to a subsequent program unit, the total message may be no longer than the value generated in the NB operand of the MAX control statement. - Otherwise, the length of a message segment is limited to 32,767 bytes and the length of the total message is unlimited. - You can use screen functions for outputs in format mode (see "Screen output functions in format mode (BS2000 systems)"). - Only on BS2000 systems: If you use edit profiles, KCDF must be set to binary zero, otherwise openUTM returns 70Z. - You can display multiple messages in a processing step, provided that the messages are issued to job-receiving services and the transaction remains open at the end of the processing step.
 In all other cases a maximum of one message may be displayed.